 - Pour in both the mixed beans and kidney beans to the pan and then add the spices.
-Sauté for 1 minutes then add in the tomato puree.
+Sauté for 1 minute then add in the tomato puree.
 Stir into the vegetables.
 Add in the chopped tomatoes and vegetable stock.
-Stir every thing together.
+Stir everything together.

 - Bring the mixture up to a boil and then down to a simmer.
 Leave the mixture to simmer for up to an hour, until the sauce has thickened.
 If the mixture becomes too dry add in extra water until it reaches your desired consistency.
 Taste and add salt and pepper to taste.

 - While the chilli is simmering make the guacamole.
 Mash the avocado with a fork along with the garlic, lime and olive oil.
 Season with salt and pepper to taste.
 Leave aside until you are ready to serve.

 - To serve spoon the chilli over the baked sweet potatoes or rice and add a dollop of guacamole on top.